 A confession: My crock pot has literally not left my counter the past month.
 I’ve washed it and put it right back into the same place to be used again.
 I am quite seriously making almost everything in the crock pot lately, from stews to roasts to pasta.
 We are so busy – like every other family right now- that the only way we are going to have a nice hot home cooked meal is if I throw something in the crock pot for when we get home.

 Slow Cooker Chicken Stew Tips & Tricks

 - The chicken is going to break down and shred throughout the stew, which makes those two cups go a long way in the end.

 - Play around with the vegetables you like in it, I love mushrooms in my stew and thought they were just fantastic for a nice change.
 Add onions, celery, mushrooms, whatever your heart desires.

-- Now, there are a lot of people that don’t like the way that cooked chicken breaks down after slow cooking all day.
-IF you are one of those people, then add the chicken in at the very end to heat it up.
+- Now, there are a lot of people that don’t like the way that chicken breaks down after slow cooking all day.
+IF you are one of those people, then add cooked chicken in at the very end to heat it up.
 You have a choice of which method you want to do here.